appseconnect/docs/_posts/Workflow-Management/use-cases/2018-09-27-process-to-configure-customer-with-splitter.md

 Step 1 to 11 is similar to the execution flow of [basic workflow customer download](/workflow/basic-workflow-customer-download/)

-12. The user will now login/signup to Eccomerce (Shopify - App 1) and add customer
+12. The user will now login/signup to Eccomerce (Magento 2 - App 1) and add business partner.

 13. The user will go back to Workflow module and select the saved workflow.